Overclock Settings: CPU Core Ratio, voltages, Ringbus, and misc voltages.

 Most data for the 8700K and 8086K stipulates that these are good starting voltages when using open or closed-loop cooling

 - Above 1.4Vcore @ any frequency you will run into thermal throttling, any overclock on the 8700K or 8086K should be below 1.4Vcore to prevent thermal throttling and maintain save operating thermals.

 Again it will vary what your CPU will run on voltages wise however the general rule is that lower voltages are better and you will overclock higher if your chip reaches higher frequency on lower voltages.
-Now let's dive into applying those overclock settings, there are some settings that vary between motherboard types and vendors you should be able to double check on the internet for your motherboard.
-However, the ASUS series should have the same naming conventions and lower end motherboard might have fewer settings you can change.
+Now let's dive into applying those overclock settings, there are some settings that vary between motherboard types and vendors you should be able to double-check on the internet for your motherboard.
+However, the ASUS series should have the same naming conventions and lower-end motherboards might have fewer settings you can change.

 - AVX offset for normal to bad chips should be 2 or 3.

 - AVX offset for golden chips can be 1 or 0.

 Next up is setting the CPU Core Ratio this setting will determine your CPU frequency in Ghz, so a setting of 50 will result in a 5.0Ghz frequency.
 For the Maximus Hero X and XI you have the option to either set the frequency per core or Sync All Cores.
 To achieve the best performance it is best to use Sync All Cores so select that and fill in desired starting frequency under 1-Core Ratio Limit, for the 8086K we will start at 50 to get a 5.0Ghz frequency overclock.
 The 8700K it is best to start at 49 to achieve a 4.9Ghz frequency overclock.
 The BIOS will set the same frequency for all the other cores later on you can revisit this and see if you, for instance, can apply a higher overclock on cores 1 through 3 and lower the overclock on cores 4 to 6.